karledenstal/companions-dialogue-bundle/Companions Dialogue Bundle.md

 ## New Scenes

-### Aela & Njada

-After Skjors death, you may encounter a scene between Aela & Njada talking about Skjor.

-Njada: "I can't believe Skjor is gone."
-Aela: "Yeah, it hit us all.
-Skjor was a damn fine warrior."
-Njada: "We'll get through it, Aela.
-Skjor wouldn't want us wallowing in grief."
-Aela: "We have a duty to honor his memory, to keep fighting.
-That's what he believed in."
-Njada: "We'll make him proud, in our own way."

 ### Vilkas & Farkas

 You may encounter a new scene between Vilkas & Farkas where they talk about sharpening blades.